mascarenhas/alien/doc/alien.md

 To get a pointer to a buffer, use `buf:topointer(offset)`; the argument is optional, defaulting to 1.

+To turn a pointer into a buffer offset, use `buf:tooffset(pointer)`.

 You can reallocate a buffer using `buf:realloc(newsize)`.
 This uses the current Lua state's allocation function.